pitkauff/Financial-Sentiment-Analysis_2016/README.md

 # Financial Sentiment Analysis

-This project
+This project was part of TO 412 - Big DataTools for Data Management and Acquisition at The Ross School of Business.

-* This project aims to identify whether or not social media sentiment (particularly Twitter) can impact a publicly traded stock (TSLA)
+**Problem Statement**

-* We indentified Tesla as being a company that is closely watched and scrutinized by the public and often appears in news headlines, due to its innovative technology as well as production as safety challenges
+This project attempts to identify whether or not sentiment as expressed over social media (via sides such as Twitter or Facebook) can have an economic effect on a company.
+Specifically, we focused on analyzing the impact of tweets on Tesla's (TSLA) stock price.
+Tesla was being identified as an event driven company as well as a "sensation" stock, i.e. a security that is closely watched by the public for numerous reasons.